keniasousa/keniasousa.github.io/_posts/2025_books.md

 **2. Mindsight by Daniel Siegel**

 This book taught me a great deal about the brain and the real possibilities of personal transformation.
 It has been especially meaningful as I work through overcoming my fear of swimming in open water.
-Mindsignt is a book I know I'll return to again and again, next time with a notebook in hand.
+Mindsight is a book I know I'll return to again and again, next time with a notebook in hand.
 It's the best book on mental health I've read so far, and I highly recommend it!

 **3. A Swim in a Pond in the Rain by George Saunders**